We administer online oral certification exams via Microsoft Teams video conference.

 Know how to encourage people to have fun at work.

-Leader Task 6: Manage expectations.
+Leader Task 6: Manage expectations about adversity.

-Know why managing expectations is important.
+Know why managing expectations about adversity is important.

-Know how to manage expectations.
+Know how to manage expectations about adversity.

 Know what proactive coping is.